History/Background

 RELIABLE SOURCES OF INFORMATION

 One important factor is to keep detailed written notes about a bird's behavior and speech.
-Without written
+Without a written

-and as the years pass, it is more difficult to remember events of long ago.
+account as the years pass, it is more difficult to remember events of long ago.

 I know, because I have been keeping records for more than ten years.
 Those notes are invaluable in